Heidi J. Hynes, OTR/L

 Advanced Training/Certifications: Interactive Metronome Clinical Certification, Sensory Integration Certification, Administering the Sensory Integration and Praxis Test (SIPT), The S.O.S.
 (Sequential Oral Sensory) Approach to Feeding, Evidence-Based Strategies for Managing ADHD Across the Lifespan, Mindfulness Certificate Course for Treating Kids and Teens, Collaborative & Proactive Solutions (Dr. Ross Greene), A 3 Step Approach to Nurturing Interoceptive Awareness

-Education: Master of Occupational Therapy - University of Washington; Bachelor of Arts in Public Health & Psychology - University of Washington
+Education: Doctorate of Occupational Therapy – Rocky Mountain College, Bachelor of Science in Biology – Western Washington University